 Images & videos

-- Protection, restoration and sustainable management of the Taï National Park; classified forests and other rural forests of the region;
+- Protection, restoration and sustainable management of the Taï National Park;

 - Inclusion of the population in the protection and restoration of forests, with a focus on youth and women;

-- Facilitation of access to finance through VSLAs;
+- Facilitating access to finance through VSLAs;

-- Support to acquisition of land certificates.
+- Support for the acquisition of land certificates.